-A Comprehensive Guide to Anna Wintour and Donald Trump’s Friendship
+A Brief History of Anna Wintour and Donald Trump’s Unlikely Friendship

-Before there was Gigi and Kendall.
-Before there was Karlie and Taylor.
-There was Anna and Donald—Anna Wintour and Donald Trump, to be exact.
+Before there was Gigi and Kendall… before there was Karlie and Taylor… there was Anna Wintour and Donald Trump.
 Yes—back in the day, the Vogue editor-in-chief and POTUS were close enough buds to rival some of the most inseparable friendships in Hollywood.
-Two’s friendship can be traced back as early as 1990 when Wintour was spotted at the 41st birthday of Trump’s then-wife, Ivana.
+Their friendship can be traced back as early as 1990 when Wintour was spotted at the 41st birthday of Trump’s then-wife, Ivana.

 MORE: 20 Celebrities You Didn’t Know Were BFFs

-But, despite Trump and Wintour’s thick-as-thieves friendship in the ’90s and early 2000s, the pair has seemed to drift off in recent years, around the time Trump’s career shifted from reality TV boss to political candidate.
+But, in spite of Trump and Wintour’s thick-as-thieves friendship in the ’90s and early 2000s, the pair has seemed to drift apart in recent years—right around the time Trump’s career shifted from reality TV boss to political candidate.
 In October 2016, Vogue endorsed Trump’s competitor, Hillary Clinton, calling her “optimistic, forward-looking, and modern.”
-In December, Wintour was overheard ranting out Trump on a “packed commuter train” in New York City.
+In December, Wintour was overheard ranting about Trump on a “packed commuter train” in New York City.
 “Trump’s foundation has done nothing,” she reportedly said.
 “Its board is packed with relatives, and he’s going to use his presidency to sell himself and his brand and profit personally for himself and his family.

 MORE: 20 Celebrities You Forgot Used to Be BFFs

-While we have no idea where Trump and Wintour stand today, we have a feeling their friendship is just as complex and rocky as any other frenemy-adjacent bond in Hollywood.
-To make a little more sense, we’ve collected 9 photos from Wintour and Trump’s hangouts.
+While we have no idea where Trump and Wintour stand today, we have a feeling their friendship is just as complex and rocky as any other frenemy relationship in Hollywood.
+And while we wait for more clues about whether they’re on the ins or the outs now that Trump’s administration is doing things like ending DACA and blocking efforts to close the pay gap, we figured we might as well analyze photos of when Wintour and Trump hung out in the past.
+Check them out, below.